-If you’re lucky enough, you might stumble upon an Elixir of Life, a rare potion that will increase your maximum health.
+If you’re lucky enough, you might pick up an Elixir of Life, a rare potion that will increase your maximum health.
 Its counterpart, the Will Master’s Elixir, expands your mana pool so you can cast more powerful spells without needing to recharge.
-Stray off the main path, and you’re bound to see digging spots and fishing locations where most of the silver keys are hidden.
+Stray off the main path, and you will see digging spots and fishing locations where many silver keys are hidden.

 Being a hero is hard work, so if you ever need a break from slaying balverines, escorting defenseless traders, and dealing with bandit raids, then you can visit the pub to play a few rounds of coin golf or show off your ability to sort cards, in hopes of winning a signature hero doll.
 There’s also a Fist Fighters Gang that takes place at night, where you have to challenge brawlers in several rounds of unarmed fistfighting.

 Sometimes, you just don’t feel like advancing the plot.
 That’s totally understandable given that gold quests require you to be at the right level first before you have a chance at taking down groups of tough minions, potentially having another face-off against a giant, hideous monster.
 But fear not, everything respawns once you go back to an area.